 3 credits.
 Study of legislation, current issues, instruction, and resources as they apply to the needs and characteristics of exceptional learners ages birth to 21.
+Prerequisite(s): recommended junior, senior, or fifth-year standing

 SPE2102 Diagnosis and Assessment of Students with Special Needs